triton-inference-server/server/docs/perf_analyzer.md

 2,87.2,235,1973,9151,190,11346,17,0,21874,28557,29768,34766
 ```

+NOTE: The rows in the CSV file are sorted in an increasing order of throughput (Inferences/Second).

 You can import the CSV file into a spreadsheet to help visualize
 the latency vs inferences/second tradeoff as well as see some
 components of the latency.
 Follow these steps: